So you are wondering "How long can tomato sauce last in the fridge?"

-There are many different types of tomato sauce available.
-These range from pasta sauce, to pizza sauce, to a concentrated paste-like substance, to ketchup used to dip fries in.
+There are many different types of tomato sauce available as you know ranging from pasta sauce, to pizza sauce, to a concentrated paste-like substance, to ketchup used to dip fries in.

 Different manufacturers will have different recipes and therefore different lifespans.
 Culinary Circle brand sauce should be used within 3 days.

 Albertson’s and most other generic brands such as Classico and Barilla advise using within 5 days.
-Prego is by far the longest lasting sauce, with an average lifespan of 14 days.
+Prego is by far the longest lasting sauce, with an average lifespan of 14 days in the fridge.

 Homemade tomato sauce should be stored in the refrigerator inside an airtight container to minimize the contamination and oxidation the sauce goes through.
 If stored correctly, you should be able to keep your sauce for 4 to 5 days.